KeithIMyers/chromiumos-docs/security_review_howto.md

     settings or decisions that have already been taken that can guide the decision?
 Can we identify relevant user segments automatically?
 *   *Defense in depth*: Layered security defenses are industry standard now.
-All features must be evaluated under the assumption that one more more security boundaries are broken by attackers.
+All features must be evaluated under the assumption that one or more security boundaries are broken by attackers.
 What would be the correct system behavior under that scenario?
 *   *The perfect is the enemy of the good*: There's always room for improvement